-This form may be completed to provide information to report allegations of serious or systemic wrongdoing to your supervisor or a Designated Officer of the Commission for review under the Public Interest Disclosure Act (PIDA).1
+This form may be completed to provide information to report allegations of serious or systemic wrongdoing to your supervisor or a Designated Officer of the BCER for review under the Public Interest Disclosure Act (PIDA).1

-Reports must be made in writing and may be submitted to the Commission's Designated Officers via email (SpeakUp@bcogc.ca) or mail.2 Reports may also be provided through your supervisor.
+Reports must be made in writing and may be submitted to the BCER's Designated Officers via email (SpeakUp@bc-er.ca) or mail.2 Reports may also be provided through your supervisor.

-The Commission's Designated Officer(s) under PIDA will use the information provided when assessing whether to investigate your report.
+The BCER's Designated Officer(s) under PIDA will use the information provided when assessing whether to investigate your report.
 Please provide as much detail as possible.
-If you require assistance completing this form, please contact your supervisor or Designated Officer.
+If you require assistance completing this form, please contact a Designated Officer.